Capital punishment in Canada: Abolition

-Following the success of Lester Pearson and the Liberal Party in the 1963 federal election, and through the successive governments of Pierre Trudeau, the federal cabinet commuted all death sentences as a matter of policy.
+Following the minority victory of Lester Pearson and the Liberal Party in the 1963 federal election, and through the government of Pierre Trudeau, the federal cabinet commuted all death sentences as a matter of policy.
 Hence, in practice the death penalty ceased to be used in Canada in 1963.
 On November 30, 1967, Bill C-168 was passed creating a five-year moratorium on the use of the death penalty, except for murders of police and corrections officers.
 On January 26, 1973, after the expiration of the five-year experiment, the Solicitor General of Canada continued the partial ban on capital punishment, which would eventually lead to the abolition of capital punishment.
 On July 14, 1976, Bill C-84 was passed by a narrow margin of 130:124 in a free vote, resulting in the abolition of the death penalty for murder, treason, and piracy.
 It was given royal assent on July 16 and came into force July 26, 1976.

 Capital murder was replaced with first degree murder, which carries a mandatory life sentence without eligibility for parole until the person has served 25 years of the sentence.
 Non-capital murder was replaced with second degree murder, which carries a mandatory life sentence without eligibility for parole for at least 10 years and up to 25 years, at the discretion of the judge.

 On June 30, 1987, a bill to restore the death penalty was defeated by the House of Commons in a 148–127 vote, in which Prime Minister Brian Mulroney, Minister of Justice Ray Hnatyshyn, and Minister of External Affairs Joe Clark opposed the bill, while Deputy Prime Minister Donald Mazankowski and a majority of Progressive Conservative MPs supported it.

 Certain military offences under the National Defence Act (committed by members of the Canadian Armed Forces) continued to carry the death penalty (cowardice, desertion, unlawful surrender, and spying for the enemy), with mandatory death penalty if committed traitorously.
 Bill C-25 replaced those death penalties with life imprisonment, resulting in the complete legal abolition of the death penalty in Canada, effective September 1, 1999.

 Last executions in Canada

 The last two people executed in Canada were Ronald Turpin, 29, and Arthur Lucas, 54, convicted of separate murders, at 12:02 am on December 11, 1962, at the Don Jail in Toronto.

-The last woman to be hanged in Canada was Marguerite Pitre on January 9, 1953, at Bordeaux Prison in Montreal, for her part in the bombing of Canadian Pacific Air Lines Flight 108.
+The last woman to be executed in Canada was Marguerite Pitre on January 9, 1953, at Bordeaux Prison in Montreal, for her role in the bombing of Canadian Pacific Air Lines Flight 108.

 The last person sentenced to death was Mario Gauthier on May 14, 1976, for the murder of a prison guard in Quebec.
 He was reprieved when capital punishment was abolished for all Criminal Code offences on July 14 the same year.